-Maintenance ICS-LABA with as-needed SABA: For patients receiving maintenance ICS with as-needed SABA, adding LABA in a combination inhaler provides additional improvements in symptoms and lung function with a reduced risk of exacerbations compared with the same dose of ICS,^{231,232} (Evidence A) but there is only a small reduction in reliever use.^{233,234}
+Maintenance ICS-LABA with as-needed SABA: This is an alternative approach if MART is not possible, or if a patient's asthma is stable with good adherence and no exacerbations on their current therapy.
+For patients receiving maintenance ICS with as-needed SABA, adding LABA in a combination inhaler provides additional improvements in symptoms and lung function with a reduced risk of exacerbations compared with the same dose of ICS, 224,225 (Evidence A) but there is only a small reduction in reliever use.
+226,227 However, before prescribing a regimen with SABA reliever, consider whether the patient is likely to be adherent with their ICS-containing controller therapy, as otherwise they will be at higher risk of exacerbations.

-Currently approved combination ICS-LABA inhalers for Step 3 maintenance treatment of asthma include low doses of fluticasone propionate-formoterol, fluticasone furoate-vilanterol, fluticasone propionate-salmeterol, beclometasone-formoterol, budesonide-formoterol, mometasone-formoterol and mometasone-indacaterol (see Box 3-6, p.61).
-Effectiveness of fluticasone furoate-vilanterol over usual care was demonstrated for asthma symptom control in a large real-world study; there was no difference in risk of exacerbations.^{235,236}
+Currently approved combination ICS-LABA inhalers for Step 3 maintenance treatment of asthma include low doses of fluticasone propionate-formoterol, fluticasone furoate-vilanterol, fluticasone propionate-salmeterol, beclometasoneformoterol, budesonide-formoterol, mometasone-formoterol and mometasone-indacaterol (see Box 3-6, p.61).